Threats to Connecticut Tree and Forest Health

 • Do not carry firewood long distances.
 Burn it where you buy or cut it.

-• Monitor your property for invasive plants, insects, and tree diseases and damage.
-Contact your Service Forester or Urban Forester for guidance.
+• Monitor your property for invasive plants, insects, tree diseases, and damage.

 • Learn how to control invasive plants and manage invasive insects around your property.